MCF-Moose Lake COVID-19 Response

 Recreation, Yard, and Courtyard Time: The main Gymnasium has been re-opened for use following standards set by the State of Minnesota.
 No contact sports are allowed, and any shared equipment is off limits.
 Social distancing is monitored by security staff.

-Work: At Moose Lake, incarcerated individuals who work in Food Service are preparing the meals and preparing the trays for distribution to living units.
+Work: At Moose Lake, incarcerated individuals who work in Food Service are preparing the meals and preparing the trays.
 They are also cleaning the kitchen/dining room after the meals are complete.
 MINNCOR participants are also making the Personal Protective Equipment (PPE) that are being distributed throughout the department.
 In addition, the print shop is creating material to be posted regarding safety.
 Maintenance has returned to work, ensuring adequate social distancing and separation between living units.

 Medication: Pill windows are operating at Moose Lake.
 Health Service staff are delivering medications directly to the living units, only when necessary.